JohnSundell/CGOperators/README.md

 ## Help, feedback or suggestions?

 - [Open an issue](https://github.com/JohnSundell/CGOperators/issues/new) if you need help, if you found a bug, or if you want to discuss a feature request.
-- [Open a PR](https://github.com/JohnSundell/CGOperators/pull/new/master) if you want to make some change to CGOperators.
+- [Open a PR](https://github.com/JohnSundell/CGOperators/pull/new/master) if you want to make some change to `CGOperators`.
-- Contact [@johnsundell on Twitter](https://twitter.com/johnsundell) for discussions, news & announcements about CGOperators and other open source projects.
+- Contact [@johnsundell on Twitter](https://twitter.com/johnsundell) for discussions, news & announcements about `CGOperators` and other open source projects.